 Glamorous metallic furniture mixed with quirky accessories make this the perfect room for a young teen.
 The ceiling was opened up during the refit, which revealed an extra metre of room height hidden behind panelling.

-Marble tiles break up the glacial affect of an all-white bathroom, while chunky handles add ballast to the scheme.
+Marble tiles break up the glacial affect of an all-white modern bathroom, while chunky handles add ballast to the scheme.

 Home is the owners' sanctum, so they chose calm colours to keep it serene.

 The huge terrace that leads off the living room is one reason why these outdoor-loving owners crossed the East River from Manhattan to Brooklyn.

 Shining a spotlight on the now and the next in home design and decor, Livingetc is the UK's best selling high end and contemporary home design magazine.
 As a brand, Livingetc showcases the world's very best homes, breaks and makes the trends, and has access to leading international designers for insight and ideas.
 It was first published in 1998, and is currently edited by Pip Rich.